 This model is the only multi-tool in our review in which the pliers lock.
 Among the sort of tasks one can perform with multi-tool pliers, we cannot think of any with locking pliers that perform better.
 The locking function of the Crunch makes these the best pliers we tested.
 Now, pliers are only one tool in a multi-tool, and to make them locking, as you'll see below, requires significant compromises in other areas.
 If you use the pliers extensively, these compromises may be worth it.
 If you use the attributes of a multi-tool more equally, one of the other products we tested is likely a better choice.

-The Crunch has the fewest functions of any product we reviewed this time around.
+The Crunch has relatively few functions.
 We are ok with that because the utility of the pliers is head-and-shoulders above that on the other tools in our test.
 There is a serrated blade, a few screwdrivers, a bottle opener, and a file.
 The sneakiest feature, one that easily escapes notice in one's initial examination, of the Crunch is its integrated 1/4" bit driver.
 This socket is accessed by removing the plier's lock screw and accepts any of the virtually infinite number of after-market bits made for this format.

 No tools in our review, however, have pliers that are as useful and vigorous as the lock-jaw version around which the Crunch is built.
 We've said it before, and will say it again, but the pliers of the Crunch lead the pack and are the best in our entire review.